Thimble Insurance Dictionary & Glossary

 Business interruption insurance (also known as business income insurance) covers lost business income in the event that business operations are temporarily halted.
 For example, if a fire damages your office, business interruption insurance can cover a portion of your lost income while your office is being restored.

 Business Liability Insurance

 Also known as general liability insurance, business liability insurance covers a business against claims of bodily injury, third-party property damage and personal or advertising injury.
 Business liability insurance is one of the most essential forms of business insurance and is often the first type of policy a new business will purchase.

 A Business Owners’ Policy (BOP) is a package of insurance coverages designed for business owners that can include commercial property insurance, general liability insurance, and others.

 Business Personal Property (BPP) refers to every movable object owned by a business.
 This could include tools, equipment, computers, furniture and other property.

 Care, custody or control is a short-hand way to describe an exclusion typically found in a general liability policy.
 It excludes coverage for damage to personal property that is in your care, custody or control.

 Some policies, including a general liability policy offered through Thimble, have an option to remove this exclusion so that there is limited coverage for damage to personal property in your care, custody, or control.

 Certificate of Insurance (COI)

-A certificate of insurance (COI) is a physical or electronic document that provides proof to anyone you work with that you have a valid insurance policy in place.
-Most certificates of insurance are issued by a company called ACORD (Association for Cooperative Operations Research and Development), which develops form templates that have become industry standards.
+A certificate of insurance (COI) is a physical or electronic document that provides proof to anyone you work with that you have a valid, active insurance policy.
+Most certificates of insurance are issued by a company called ACORD (Association for Cooperative Operations Research and Development), which develops form templates that have become an industry standard.